PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Multimodal Dataset

 \item Converted all English alphabet characters to lower case. \item Removed all the URLs. \item Removed the symbols `\url{@}' and `\#'. \item Removed all the characters that are not in the English alphabet, to filter out numbers and non-English tweets using the library spaCy. \item Removed sentences with only 1 word token left. \end{enumerate}

 Figure~\ref{fig:word_count} illustrates the 20 words with the highest occurrence frequency from the entire Twitter dataset.
 There are a total 36,639 unique words.
 Stopwords, `bitcoin', `btc' and `cryptocurrency' have been excluded from the counting process, as unsurprisingly, they are the most frequent words given our search criteria when constructing the dataset.
-We notice two other cryptocurrencies were often mentioned together, `eth' (Ethereum) and `xrp'(Ripple).
+We notice two other cryptocurrencies were often mentioned together, `eth' (Ethereum) and `xrp'( Ripple).
 Hence, we proceeded to include Ethereum price as part of the technical indicators for TA dataset.
 Action words such as `buy' and `get' also occurred with a high frequency.

-\subsection{TA data}
+\subsection{TA Data}

 For simplicity, we refer to the price related input data as TA data.
-It consists of three elements: candlestick data, related asset prices, and a few selected technical indicators.
+It consists of three elements: candlestick data (Open-High-Low-Close-Volume, or OHLCV), related asset prices, and a few selected technical indicators.
 We will discuss each of these in more details below.

 \paragraph{Candlestick data} We included the daily Bitcoin OHLCV data from CryptoCompare\footnote{\url{cryptocompare.com}}.
 As Bitcoin is traded on multiple exchanges, data from one exchange may not capture the full picture.
 Cryptocompare aggregates the trading volume and prices from different exchanges to provide a more comprehensive overview of market activities (also used by \citet{alonso2020convolution}).
 The data covers the period from 1 January 2015 until 31 May 2021, which is the same range as the collected Twitter data.